 Sleeps 6 people dogs allowed

-Glamping in Cornwall: Bird calls, buttercups and a babbling brook - this pretty-as-a-picture glamping location has all the ingredients for a perfect rural getaway.
+Safari tent in Cornwall: Bird calls, buttercups and a babbling brook - this pretty-as-a-picture location has all the ingredients for a perfect rural getaway.

 Picture the scene: a starry, starry night in beautiful rural Cornwall.
 Lying on your back, gazing up at the heavens.
 Breathing in fresh, pure country air.
 Listening to the gentle sound of a burbling river - and perhaps the occasional hoot of an owl.
 Total, complete and utter relaxation.
 Yup.
 Getting away from it all really doesn't get any better than this.

 This slice of holiday heaven is your very own safari tent called Celandine, one of three very special luxury camping home-from-homes that make up Western Meadows Glamping (Honeysuckle and Campion being the other two).
 The sturdy tent perches in its own private space at the top of a three-and-a-half acre wildflower meadow, filled with buttercups in the summer, in a tranquil and unspoilt part of north Cornwall.
 And the views?
 Well, words almost fail us.
 Let's just say they're pretty stunning.